China economy under pressure as factory output, retail sales growth slow sharply - Up News Info

 Article content

+ANZ downgraded its GDP forecast for 2021 to 8.3% from 8.8% after the disappointing July data.

+“Although they are unlikely to inject massive stimulus to boost headline growth, the central bank will maintain an easing bias,” said ANZ analysts in a note.

-In July, the People’s Bank of China reduced the amount of cash banks must hold as reserves, and many analysts expect another cut later this year to support growth amid signs of increasing pressure on the economy.
+After the central bank reduced the amount of cash banks must hold as reserves in July, many analysts expect another cut later this year to support growth.

+China’s central bank injected billions of yuan through medium-term loans into the financial system on Monday, which many market participants interpreted as an effort to prop up the economy, although the cost of such borrowing was left unchanged.

 Fixed asset investment grew 10.3% in January-July from the same period a year ago, compared with an 11.3% rise tipped by a Reuters poll and a 12.6% increase in January-June.